 Timing is everything, especially when it comes to big-ticket items like cameras and lenses.
 Planning your equipment purchases can significantly impact your tax return.
 For instance, buying and placing an asset in service before the end of the year could allow you to claim depreciation for that entire tax year.
 The IRS generally accepts a five-year useful life for depreciating professional photography equipment, which gives you a solid framework for your business tax planning.
 Aligning your purchases with your financial goals and tax strategy helps you control your taxable income and keep more money in your pocket.

-Know the Ownership Requirements
+Understanding the Ownership Rules

 Before you can depreciate an asset, you need to make sure it qualifies.
 The rules are straightforward: you must own the equipment, use it in your business, and it must have a useful life of more than one year.
 This means that rented gear doesn’t count, and items you use for both personal and business purposes must have their costs allocated accordingly.
 For smaller, short-lived items, you can often expense them directly in the year you buy them, which simplifies your bookkeeping.
 Understanding these ownership requirements is the first step in building an accurate and defensible depreciation schedule.